syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ## Year view
-The Year view displays the current year's months.
+The Year view displays the current year's month.
 A calendar year is a one-year period that begins on January 1 and ends on December 31.
-By default, initially displays the current years months and the current month is highlighted by a separate color different from the rest of the month color in `Year` view.
+By default, initially displays the current years month and the current month is highlighted by a separate color different from the rest of the month color in `Year` view.
 Can easily navigate to the desired month dates from the year view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}